antaresproject/docs/docs/core_modules/translations.md

 ## Publication

-Publication facilitates providing translated phrases to the application.
-As long as translations are not published, the system is not using them.
-Publication's task is to download translations from database and saving them to files, depending on the component which they concern.
-The catalogue below is the saving location:
+Publication enables providing translated phrases to the application.
+As long as translations are not published, the system does not use them.
+Publication downloads translations from the database and saves them to files, depending on the component which they concern.
+The directory below is the saving location:

 ```php
 \resources\lang\{area}\antares\